Incentives for Good Behavior and Staying On Task for Middle School Students

 Middle schoolers like to be able to move about from time to time, as any middle school teacher will tell you.
 That said, allow well-behaved students to find their own place to sit during silent reading time or journaling.
 Whether it’s on the floor, a special couch in your classroom, or a simple area rug, your students will appreciate being able to change things up from time to time.
 As long as they stay on task, it doesn’t really matter where or how they sit as long as it’s safe.

-This post was contributed by Courtney Phillips, who writes about the online BA degree.
+This post was contributed by Courtney Phillips.
 She welcomes your feedback at CourtneyPhillips80 at gmail.com.

 2 thoughts on “Incentives for Good Behavior and Staying On Task for Middle School Students”